jack-c379/Hire_Harsh/LOCAL_DEPLOYMENT.md

 ### Step 5: Customize Your Resume (Optional)

-1. Replace `data/CV_Demo.pdf` with your actual resume PDF
+1. Replace the resume PDF in `data/` with your actual resume PDF and update the path in `config/base.yml`
 2. Edit `data/about_me.md` with additional information
-3. Replace `static/default-avatar.png` with your profile picture
-4. Update candidate info in `config/base.yml`:
+3. Update candidate info in `config/base.yml`:
    ```yaml
    candidate:
      name: "Your Name"